sjhoeksma/restoff/README.md

 # REST Offline

-In development...
+* In development...
 Not "usable" yet.
+* Next major features
+	* support put
+	* save/persist repositories
+	* reconciliation of changes between client and server
+	* support custom/non-standard RESTful endpoints (example: a request GET actually does a delete)
+	* partial loading of repositories in memory (currently 100% of all repositories persist in memory)

 Automatically synchronize your local client with backend server data using your existingish RESTful API and make that data available offline.